Pylons/pyramid/docs/designdefense.rst

 Challenge
 +++++++++

-:mod:`pyramid` performs automatic authorization checks only at :term:`view` execution time.
+:app:`Pyramid` performs automatic authorization checks only at :term:`view` execution time.
 Zope 3 wraps context objects with a `security proxy <http://wiki.zope.org/zope3/WhatAreSecurityProxies>`, which causes Zope 3 to do also security checks during attribute